cmsuser1/MPSM-BPA/DESIGN_CHALLENGE.md

 These files don’t have the most extensive testing associated with them.
 CMS policy should have the expected outputs based on inputs but because they are removed from the development lifecycle, their inputs/outputs may or may not match what was actually development.
 You should plan for these inconsistencies by providing how you will determine parity and address each discrepancy, if any.

 **Business Owner 2:** In order to integrate new payment methodologies into the existing business workflow, creating services that can be reused is desired.
 One such example of a service is identifying participants.
 Each new payment methodology, called models, requires identifying participating providers or institutions.
 Once participants have been identified and other required information provided, that “file” needs to loaded into the legacy system.
 There are many models, each with their own development teams, that submit participant information to the legacy system in various different formats.
 The legacy system requires a standardized format.
-Explain how you will address the issue of lack of standard submissions and a service-based workflow.
+Explain how you will address the issue of lack of standard submissions and a service-design workflow.

 **Deliverables**